Wong (Marvel Comics): Back to Bleecker Street

 Strange later re-establishes himself at his Bleecker Street Sanctorum.
 Wong moves back in to provide his essential services.
 Some of which, as he states to one of Strange's patients are "Chef, housekeeper, martial arts instructor, mystical guardian and insatiable adventurer".
 It is later established that Wong has been keeping a secret life from Strange.
 To keep unstable magics from harming the Sorcerer Supreme, Wong has established a willing sect of magical practitioners that take the magical harm upon themselves.
 Strange believes unstable magics are neutralized by confusing visits to the basement of his Sanctum Sanctorum.

-During the "Damnation" storyline, Wong was approached by the ghost of Doctor Strange's talking dog Bats, who recruits him to battle Mephisto.
-To help Strange, Wong summons Blade, Doctor Voodoo, Elsa Bloodstone, Ghost Rider, Iron Fist, and Man-Thing.
-However, they are overpowered by the demons roaming around Las Vegas.
-After Mephisto is defeated, Wong remains at Hotel Inferno to keep an eye on its casino.

-During the "Death of Doctor Strange" storyline, Wong makes Doctor Strange some coffee before he takes Bats' ghost for a walk.
-When Wong and Bats find Strange dead, Zelma and Doctor Voodoo try to detect his spirit as Baron Mordo and Kaecilius arrive.
-As Wong accuses Mordo of killing Strange with Kaecilius prepared to fight Wong, Mordo states that he did not kill Strange and that somebody stole the opportunity from him.
-Just then, a classic version of Strange arrives.
-When Classic Strange catches a falling Clea, Wong briefs her on what happened to Strange.
-Clea states to him and everyone present that the inter-dimensional warlords like Aggamon, Dagoth, Tiboro, and Umar are fleeing from the Three Mothers.
-When the Three Mothers arrive, Wong witnesses the Avengers' disastrous fight with them before the Mothers retreat, vowing to come back for them later.

 Powers and abilities

 Wong is a master martial artist who has achieved mastery in the martial arts of Kamar-Taj.
 He is capable of incapacitating all manner of terrestrial foe with speed and efficiency.
 He is also well-acquainted with the dark arts.
 Wong can hold his own against mystical forces.
 He developed enough competence at sorcery to be considered a candidate for Sorcerer Supreme at one point.